the-events-calendar/the-events-calendar/readme.txt

 3.x is a complete overhaul of the plugin, and as a result we're starting the changelog fresh.
 For release notes from the 2.x lifecycle, see <a href="http://m.tri.be/k">our 2.x release notes.</a>

+= 3.9.1 =

+* Fixed a bug where occasionally it wasn't possible to page through to an event that had been recently edited

 = 3.9 =

 * Implemented default permalink support for add-ons that weren’t in compliance, specifically Filter Bar